guillesotelo/down-detector/readme.md

 # Introduction

-In this server we setup all the backend logic including the DB management.
-To achieve this, we use Node and MongoDB.
+In this server we setup all the frontend logic.
+To achieve this, we use React served as a Node app connected to Apache.

 ## Prerequisites